Politics and communication

 In 2023, initial talks will take place between the companies responsible for waste disposal and the municipalities and cantons where the sites are located.
 The aim of this phase of talks is to get to know the partners, understand their needs and prepare for the negotiation phase.
 Among other things, it is also about how a sustainable, intergenerational solution and a cooperative neighborhood can be designed.

 The discussion phase is followed in due course by a negotiation phase with the aim of reaching a mutually acceptable contractual arrangement.
 This regulation can only take effect once the general licenses have become legally binding.
-According to current information, the Federal Council will be able to issue these permits from 2029.
+Based on current information, the Federal Council will be able to issue these permits from 2029.

 Discussions on compensation and offsets take place independently of the general license procedure.
 This procedure is based solely on the application documents prepared by Nagra on the basis of technical and scientific criteria and regional project planning discussions.
 This is supplemented by expert opinions and statements.